flomesh-io/pipy/CONTRIBUTING.md

 If you open a question, remember to close the issue once you are satisfied with the answer and you think there's no more room for discussion.
 We'll anyway close the issue after some days.

-If something is missing from the language it might be that it's not yet implemented or that it was purposely left out.
+If something is missing from the Pipy it might be that it's not yet implemented or that it was purposely left out.
 If in doubt, just ask.

 ### What's needed right now